• Skip to primary navigation

 What is mango sticky rice?

-Mango sticky rice is a traditional and well known Thai dessert that is made with glutinous rice, fresh mango and coconut milk.
-Even though Thai mango sticky rice is from Thailand, it is popular throughout southeast Asia such as Laos, Cambodia and Vietnam.
+This dessert is a staple in Thai cuisine, often enjoyed during mango season (March to June).
+Even though Thai mango sticky rice is from Thailand, it is popular throughout Southeast Asia, such as Laos, Cambodia, and Vietnam.

-Glutinous rice is also called sticky rice or sweet rice.
-Not only is it sweeter than regular rice, but it also has a different texture.
-Traditionally, Thai mango sticky rice dessert, the rice has to soak in water before putting them into a bamboo basket to steam the rice.
+In traditional Thai mango sticky rice dessert, the rice has to soak in water before putting it into a bamboo basket to steam the rice like the picture below.

 Thai Loa rice steamer